Mike Vrabel: New England Patriots

-Vrabel joined the New England Patriots as a free agent for the 2001 season.
-He played in every game on defense, starting in 12.
-He would occasionally come in as an eligible receiver, lining up as a tight end.
-Bill Belichick took advantage of this in 2004 in Super Bowl XXXVIII.
-In the fourth quarter, Tom Brady threw a 1-yard touchdown pass to Vrabel, making Vrabel the first defensive player to score a Super Bowl touchdown on offense since William "Refrigerator" Perry did so for the Chicago Bears against the Patriots in 1986's Super Bowl XX.
-Vrabel was one of the defensive stars as well; he had two sacks (one forcing a fumble) of Carolina Panthers quarterback Jake Delhomme.

-In Super Bowl XXXIX in 2005, Vrabel caught a two-yard touchdown pass despite being held by the Eagles' Jevon Kearse, a feat pictured on the cover of the 2005 NFL Record and Fact Book.
+Vrabel would occasionally come in as an eligible receiver, lining up as a tight end.
+Head coach Bill Belichick took advantage of this in 2004 in Super Bowl XXXVIII.
+In the fourth quarter, Tom Brady threw a one-yard touchdown pass to Vrabel, making Vrabel the first defensive player to score a Super Bowl touchdown on offense since William "Refrigerator" Perry did so for the Chicago Bears in Super Bowl XX in 1986 (against the Patriots).
+Vrabel was one of the defensive stars of the game as well, with two sacks and a forced fumble.
+The next year, in Super Bowl XXXIX in 2005, Vrabel again caught a two-yard touchdown pass despite being held by the Eagles' Jevon Kearse, a feat pictured on the cover of the 2005 NFL Record and Fact Book.
 The reception made him one of 17 players to catch two or more touchdown passes in Super Bowls.

-Vrabel finished with 10 career receptions in just 14 targets, all for touchdowns.
+Across the regular season and playoffs, Vrabel finished with 12 career receptions in just 16 targets, all for touchdowns.
 He caught one in 2002, two in 2004, three in 2005, and two in 2007 in the regular season, and one each in Super Bowls XXXVIII and XXXIX, all with the Patriots, and one each in 2009 and 2010 with the Chiefs (thrown by former Patriot Matt Cassel).
-In addition to his 12 total receiving touchdowns on offense, Vrabel recorded his only career defensive touchdown against the Panthers in Week 2 of the 2005 season when he intercepted a pass from Delhomme and returned it 24 yards for a touchdown.
-According to the website Cold Hard Football Facts, no other player in NFL history has a better record of converting receptions to touchdowns.
-His versatility was good enough for NFL Network to rank him #7 on their Top 10 episode of the Most Versatile Players.
+On December 26, 2005, on the final Monday Night Football game on ABC, Vrabel became, according to the Elias Sports Bureau, the first player to have two touchdown catches and a sack in the same game since sacks began to be recorded officially in 1982.
+In addition to his 12 touchdowns on offense, Vrabel recorded his only career defensive touchdown on an interception return in the 2005 season.
+In 2007, NFL Network ranked him seventh on their Top 10 list of Most Versatile Players.